|Banco de Chile||BancoEstado||BBVA Chile||BCI||Corpbanca||Santander Chile|

 PreviRed – A private company owned by the Chilean pension funds.
 It supports the payment of social security contributions through the Internet.

 Santander Chile – The largest bank in Chile by total assets and equity.
 It operates over 470 branches in every major region of Chile.
-The Bank employs about 11,800 people and serves more than 2.4 million customers.
+The company employs about 11,800 people and serves more than 2.4 million customers.

 Scotiabank Chile (formerly Scotiabank Sud Americano) – The seventh largest bank in the country.
 It offers a broad range of corporate, commercial and retail banking services through a nationwide network of over 130 branches.